btsken/DateTimePicker/README.md

 Usage
 ------

+First, you should include appcompat_v7 library.

-Implements DatePickerDialogListener, TimePickerDialogListener, DateTimePickerDialogListener(up to what you want)
+Implements DatePickerDialogListener, TimePickerDialogListener, DateTimePickerDialogListener(up to what you want) in your Fragment

 To start picker dialogFragment